Dental Care Tailored to You

 When patients have lost teeth from the upper premolar or molar area of the jaw, where the sinuses are located, they may need to undergo a sinus lift prior to dental implant treatment.

-When tooth loss occurs, the bone from that area of the mouth no longer receives regular stimulation, and as a result, the bone can weaken and deteriorate.
-When this happens, it is normal for the sinuses to expand, and drop, filling the area of space that was once filled with bone.
+When tooth loss occurs, the bone from that area of the mouth no longer receives regular stimulation and as a result, the bone can weaken and deteriorate.
+When this happens, it is normal for the sinuses to expand and drop, filling the area of space that was once filled with bone.
+Patients who have suffered bone degeneration, and those with low sinuses are ideal candidates for a sinus lift prior to dental implant treatment.

+If there isn’t enough bone, it may not be possible to carry out the procedure without bone grafting.
 Bone grafts increase the amount of bone at the implant site.
-The bone graft material will be attached to the deficient bone area, this material also may also contain growth factors from you own blood plasma that will encourage bone growth.
+The bone graft material will be be attached to the deficient bone area, this material also may also contain growth factors from you own blood plasma that will encourage bone growth.

 At The Rectory Clinic we can carry out minor bone grafting under local anaesthetic, and usually, during the placement of the dental Implant.